Wouldn’t it be amazing to know what your chinchilla is thinking?

-While some body language is not as important as others, it is an advantage and part of being an ethical chinchilla owner to understand body language that can indicate fear or another problem like illness.
+While some body language is not as important as others, it is an advantage and part of being an ethical chinchilla owner, to understand body language that can indicate fear or another problem like illness.

 This can help you determine when to render care or call a vet.
-Additionally, it can help you recognize other issues you can render care for immediately, such as heat stroke or an overheating chinchilla.
+Additionally, it can help you recognize other issues you can remedy immediately, such as heat stroke or an overheating chinchilla.

 It is also nice just to know when your chinchilla is happy and healthy.

-With this being the case, let’s start moving into some of the vital signs you can look for you, so you can communicate with your chinchilla like a pro.
+With this being the case, let’s move into some of the vital signs you can look for you, so you can communicate with your chinchilla like a pro.

 My chinchilla will display her body language in a variety of ways.

-We will cover sounds shortly in this guide.
+We will cover some common chinchilla sounds further down in this guide.

 I will break down the body language postures with a short name for the position they get in and then explain each one in-depth.

-This posture can also quickly change to a fear-based position (more on this soon).
+This posture can also quickly change to a fear-based position (more on this below).

-For the most part, my chinchilla will display this body language and posture when something new is entering her environment or even a sound she is not used to taking place.
+For the most part, my chinchilla will display this body language when something new is entering her environment or when she hears an unfamiliar sound.

 She will stand up straight, almost curl her front feet close to her chest, and just look out as if she is scouting the area.

-If this happens, this is nothing to be alarmed about and indicates nothing that involves you needing to comfort or help your chinchilla with.
+If this happens, it is nothing to be alarmed about.
+It does not indicate anything that involves you needing to comfort or help your chinchilla with.

-A problem with this body language and posture from your chinchilla is that it can also indicate illness or overheating.
+A problem with this body posture from your chinchilla is that it can also indicate illness or overheating.

-If your chinchilla starts to put themselves into this physical position during times that they usually wouldn’t or is not getting lively at any point during a day, it is important you double-check that your chin is not sick.
+If your chinchilla starts to put itself into this physical position during times when it usually wouldn’t, or it is not getting lively at any point during a day, it is important you double-check that your chin is not sick.

-If you cannot see any physical signs of harms and know for sure that the room your chinchilla is in is at ideal temperatures, it may be a good idea to check other indicators for illness.
+If you cannot see any physical signs of harm and know for sure that the room your chinchilla is in is at ideal temperatures, it may be a good idea to check other indicators of illness.

-If you remain stumped at what may be going on, be sure to contact a vet and get your chinchilla checked.
+If you remain stumped at what may be going on, be sure to contact a vet and get your chinchilla checked out.